visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 If a search has no results, the site may show "Did you mean" suggestions.

-These suggestions are based on similar indexed words, titles, keywords, and phrases.
-They are only shown when the suggested search is expected to return results.
+These suggestions are based on a spelling dictionary built from indexed titles and search keywords.
+It can recognize common missing, extra, or misplaced letters without scanning page and document text during the search.
+A suggestion is only shown when the corrected search is expected to return results.

 ## Search Keywords